helxplatform/cnpg-mcp/README.md

 **Parameters:**
 - `cluster_name` (required): Name of the PostgreSQL cluster
 - `namespace` (optional): Namespace where the cluster exists
+- `format`: "text" (default) or "json" - Output format for programmatic consumption

 **Example:**
 ```
 List all databases in the main-db cluster
 ```

+**Note:** Supports JSON format for structured output with database details.

 #### 11. create_postgres_database